joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

     def compute_output_for_layer(X, layer):
         """
-        Compute the output of a layer for some input, `X`, a numpy array of
+        Compute the output of a layer for some input, `X`, a numpy array of dimension equal to the dimension of the perceptrons in the layer, `layer`.
         """
         # our result will be a list of outputs for each perceptron
         result = []